oblivioz/cdn/README.md

 # What is this?

-This is where I host all of the images and stuff for my websites.
+Uh this is used to host stuff i guess.
+Oblivioz is cool.
+Idk how you found this tbh smarty.